jtaylor100/jtaylor100.github.io/values.markdown

 Reflecting upon each of these is easy.
 One may just think of each virtue as a personal standard.
 Then it can be used to compare with how one has behaved recently.
 Like I may compare myself to the _Sociability_ virtue by asking myself "How have I brought people together in the past few weeks?"
-The answer is usually quite intuitive, but may require asking other people for opinions.
+Identifying the correct answer to this requires _practical wisdom_.
+This is developed over time as one tries to apply virtues in various situations.
+Since I am quite young I am expecting many errors in this area.

-From this, I can identify how my behaviour should change.
+From this answer, I can identify how my behaviour should change.
 Alternatively I may find that my behaviour at the moment doesn't need to change to fit my virtues, and this is important.
 With virtues, it is possible for you to approach an actualized version of yourself, and this occurs when you feel no significant moral weakness in your behaviour.
 That's not to say that one stays in this state forever once reached, your live changes and values will also change.
 But an end is possible, which makes measuring yourself against virtues seem like a less [Sisyphean][] task.

+However the issue with virtues is that they will often focus on the 'how' more than the 'what' in life.
+They provide guidance for the manner in which one lives, instead of inspiring action.
+No guidance is given for the question: what ends should one meet in a good life?

 [personal virtues]: http://www.thirteenvirtues.com/
 [Sisyphean]: https://en.wikipedia.org/wiki/Sisyphus